DestinyClover/UnForgeIt/Signature-Forgery-Detection/README.md

-# UnForgeIt: a signature detection ML model
+# UnForgeIt: a signature forgery detection ML model

 ### Details of folder is as follows -